Applications and app types

 Gateway allows you to build DNS, Network, and HTTP policies based on applications and app types.
 This feature gives you more granular control over how web applications are used on your network.

-When you choose the Application selector in the DNS, Network, or HTTP policy builder, the Value drop-down menu will show all supported applications and their respective app types.
-Alternatively, you can use the Gateway API to fetch a list of applications, app types, and ID numbers.
+When you choose the Application selector in a Gateway policy builder, the Value drop-down menu will show all supported applications and their respective app types.
+Alternatively, you can use the to fetch a list of applications, app types, and ID numbers.

 This is a countermeasure to man-in-the-middle attacks where an attacker presents a trusted, but false, certificate on behalf of the origin in order to decrypt the traffic.
 This is exactly what TLS interception in a Secure Web Gateway does, although for the purposes of securing a user’s web traffic.

 Gateway automatically groups applications incompatible with TLS decryption into the Do Not Inspect app type.
-To ensure that traffic gets through to these applications, you can create an HTTP policy for all Do Not Inspect applications.
+To ensure that traffic gets through to these applications, you can for all Do Not Inspect applications.